marciprescott/animals/README.md

 # A little React app that shows random animals.
+Made for a beginner.